ojesa040-xamk/Verkkoalbumi/README.md

 <h1>Online Album</h1>

 <h2>Description</h2>
 This is an final assignment of markup languages course.
-Assingment was to make an website using html and css and different transitions.
+Assignment was to make an website using html and css and different transitions.
 I made an online album with my own pictures.
 I photograph as a hobby and i love to photograph especially flowers and landscapes.
 I have used different transitions which don't show in the pictures.
 The structure of the different albums is the same, but the transitions and pictures are different.
 <br />

 <h2>Languages and Utilities Used</h2>